 Hypothermia is a real thing, even in the summer.
 If you are forced to stay overnight in the forest, you need to be warm and dry.

-1. Be smart about wildlife in the Smoky Mountains
+1. Be smart about wildlife

 The park bears are wild animals, which means they can be unpredictable.
 Attacks on humans are rare, but they can happen.